 An EduID is an account for users within education and research in the Netherlands.
 It is yours and exists independently of your educational institution.
 You oversee all your (personal) data, courses taken and grades.
 With eduID, you are recognized by your own institution, and you can also use it to identify yourself at another institution or to give permission to share data between institutions.

-EduID is still under development.
+EduID is under development.
 In the future, you will be able to use eduID for many more things.
 For example, you can use eduID after your studies, as an alumnus, or during your studies, if you wish to follow classes at several institutions simultaneously.
 Please have a look at the eduID.nl webpage for more and the latest information.

 It is recommended to use your default browser when creating your eduID and registration on EduXchange.